slemire/slemire.github.io/_posts/2020-11-21-htb-writeup-buff.md

 ![](/assets/images/htb-writeup-intense/intense_logo.png)

-Use public exploit, get RCE.
-Do some port-forwarding, then use another exploit (buffer overflow) to get Administrator access.
-Done.
-Yawn.
+Buff is pretty straightforward: Use a public exploit against the Gym Management System, then get RCE.
+Do some port-forwarding, then use another exploit (buffer overflow against Cloudme Sync) to get Administrator access.

 ## Summary